tokay-lang/tokay/README.md

 ## License

-Tokay is licensed under the MIT license.
+Tokay is free software under the MIT license.
 Please see the LICENSE file for more details.